-eSMART (e-Symptom Management using Advanced Symptom Management System Remote Technology) is a research project financed under the Seventh Framework Programme, coordinated by the University of Surrey. Τhe clinical trial aims to evaluate the impact of a mobile phone-based, remote monitoring, symptom management intervention (the Advanced Symptom Management System, ASyMS) on the delivery of care to people diagnosed with non metastatic breast, colorectal or haematological (NHL, HL) cancer during chemotherapy and for one year after the end of treatment.
+The e-Symptom Management using Advanced Symptom Management System Remote Technology (eSMART) is funded by the European Commission's Seventh Framework Programme (Project N° 602289). Τhe clinical trial aims to evaluate the impact of a mobile phone-based, remote monitoring, symptom management intervention (Advanced Symptom Management System, ASyMS) on the delivery of care to people diagnosed with non metastatic breast, colorectal or haematological cancer during chemotherapy and for one year after treatment.

-eSMART involves 10 world renowed European and one American partner, among them seven Universities, University medical centers and a technology company.
+eSMART is coordinated by the University of Surrey and involves 10 world renowed European and one American partner, among them seven Universities, University medical centers and a technology company.
 You may learn about any of the eSMART partners by selecting one and clicking on the link:

-eSMART will be conducted across 17 sites in Europe (Greece, UK, Ireland, Austria, Norway) and 1108 cancer patients will be recruited.
+eSMART will be conducted across 17 sites in Europe: Greece, UK, Ireland, Austria, Norway recruiting 1108 cancer patients.

 Patients have a prominent co-researcher role in eSMART and participate in all project activities from project concept to implementation.
-ECPC, in its patient representative role participates equally with other researchers in the eSMART project in the Project Technical Management Board, in the Publications Committee, in the Exploitation Committee, offering advice and feedback to ensure that the trial is designed and conducted in line with patients’ needs and preferences.
+ECPC, in its patient representative role participates equally with other researchers within the eSMART Project Technical Management Board, the Publications Committee, and the Exploitation Committee, offering advice and feedback to ensure that the trial is designed and conducted in line with patients’ needs and preferences.

 You may read the latest eSmart news in the monthly Newsletter.